 On September 12, 2019, AL Global Services, LLC ("Alpha Lobo") filed a second amended third-party petition against the Company in an action styled Jim Jorrie v.
 Craig Charles, Julian Calderas, Jr., and AL Global Services, LLC v.
 Jim Jorrie v.
 Cobra Acquisitions LLC v.
 ESPADA Logistics & Security Group, LLC, ESPADA Caribbean LLC, Arty Straehla, Ken Kinsey, Jennifer Jorrie, and Mammoth Energy Services, Inc., in the 57th Judicial District in Bexar County, Texas.
 The petition alleges that the Company should be held vicariously liable under alter ego, agency and respondeat superior theories for Alpha Lobo's alleged claims against Cobra and Arty Straehla for aiding and abetting, knowing participation in and conspiracy to breach fiduciary duty in connection with Cobra's execution of an agreement with ESPADA Caribbean, LLC for security services related to Cobra's work in Puerto Rico.
-The case is currently subject to a statutory stay pending a ruling on the appeal of anti-SLAPP motions to dismiss filed by certain defendants.
 The Company believes these claims are without merit and will vigorously defend the action.
 However, at this time, the Company is not able to predict the outcome of this lawsuit or whether it will have a material impact on the Company's business, financial condition, results of operations or cash flows.
-Additionally, there is a parallel arbitration proceeding that has been initiated in which certain Defendants are seeking a declaratory judgment regarding Cobra's rights to terminate the Alpha Lobo contract and enter into a new contract with a third-party that is scheduled for May 10, 2021.
+Additionally, there was a parallel arbitration proceeding that was initiated in which certain Defendants sought a declaratory judgment regarding Cobra's rights to terminate the Alpha Lobo contract and enter into a new contract with a third-party.
+On June 24, 2021, the arbitration panel ruled in favor of Cobra.

 On September 16, 2019, Cobra filed a lawsuit against Robert Malcom ("Malcom") and later added claims against BHI Energy I Power Services LLC ("BHI") in a case styled Cobra Acquisitions v.
 Robert L. Malcom and BHI Energy I Power Services LLC in the 242nd Judicial District, District Court of Hale County, Texas.
 Cobra alleges Malcom breached his non-compete and non-solicit obligations contained in the purchase and sale agreement in which Cobra purchased Higher Power from Malcom.
 On September 16, 2019, the court entered a Temporary Restraining Order enjoining Malcom from competing against Higher Power or soliciting its customers and employees.
-Subsequently, on October 25, 2019, the court entered a Temporary Injunction enjoining Malcom from competing against Higher Power in three states or soliciting its customers and employees until the time of trial.
+Subsequently, on October 25, 2019, the court entered a Temporary Injunction enjoining Malcom from competing against Higher Power or soliciting its customers and employees until the time of trial.
 Cobra is seeking to permanently enjoin Malcom from competing against Higher Power or soliciting its customers and employees, and further seeks damages it incurred as a result of Malcom's breach of his non-compete agreement.
 Cobra's claims against BHI, Malcom's employer after he left Higher Power, are for tortious interference and misappropriation of trade secrets.
-On November 3, 2019, Malcom filed his original counter-petition and third-party petition against Cobra, Higher Power, Keith Ellison and Arty Strachla alleging claims for breach of contract, conversion, unjust enrichment, tortious interference, retaliation, violations of the federal Racketeer Influenced and Corrupt Organizations Act, and conspiracy.
-Cobra and Higher Power dismiss these claims and, on January 24, 2020, after the hearing on the motion to dismiss, Malcom dismissed his claims without prejudice.
-On December 23, 2019, Malcom filed an appeal of the Temporary Injunction Order enjoining him from competing against Higher Power forment.
+On November 3, 2019, Malcom filed his original counter-petition and third-party petition against Cobra, Higher Power, Keith Ellison and Arty Straehla alleging claims for breach of contract, conversion, unjust enrichment, tortious interference, retaliation, violations of the federal Racketeer Influenced and Corrupt Organizations Act, and conspiracy.
+Cobra and Higher Power moved to dismiss these claims and, on January 24, 2020, after the hearing on the motion to dismiss, Malcom dismissed his claims without prejudice.
+On December 23, 2019, Malcom filed an appeal of the Temporary Injunction Order enjoining him from competing against Higher Power noved to dismiss these claims and, on January 24, 2020, after the hearing on the motion to dismiss, Malcom dismissed his claims without prejudice.
+On December 23, 2019, Malcom filed an